laurentkempe/blog/source/_drafts/dotnet-7-sdk-built-in-container-support-and-ubuntu-chiseled.md

 coverImage: 'https://live.staticflickr.com/4401/36848984906_a51b695ef2_h.jpg'
 thumbnailImage: 'https://live.staticflickr.com/4401/36848984906_f7a10e1aca_q.jpg'
 ---
-End of this summer 2022 the .NET team at Microsoft announced two things related to containers: .NET in Chiseled Ubuntu containers and then a week later built-in container support in the .NET 7 SDK.
-I have talked about both topics on two episodes of the French podcast [devdevdev.net](https://devdevdev.net/) of my friend [Richard Clark](https://twitter.com/c2iClark).
-In this post I will explain what these two things are and how they can be combined to help you.
+End of summer 2022, the .NET team at Microsoft announced two things related to containers: .NET in Chiseled Ubuntu containers and then a week after built-in container support in the .NET 7 SDK.
+I have talked about both topics on two episodes of the French podcast [devdevdev.net](https://devdevdev.net/) by my friend [Richard Clark](https://twitter.com/c2iClark).
+In this post, I will explain what those are and how to combine them.
 <!-- more -->

 # .NET in Chiseled Ubuntu containers

-.NET in Chiseled Ubuntu containers are new **small** and **secure containers** offering from Canonical which is **100MB smaller** then the Ubuntu image.
+.NET in Chiseled Ubuntu containers are new **small** and **secure containers** offered by Canonical.
+Those images are **100MB smaller** than the Ubuntu image.

-Why does it improve the security?
-Because small reduce the attack surface.
-It is based on images with only the packages required to run the container; no package manager, no shell and non-root user.
+Why does it improve security?
+Because small images reduce the attack surface.
+Based on images with only the packages required to run the container, no package manager, no shell, and non-root user.

-The idea originate from distroless concept introduced in 2017 by Google.
-On top of that it brings the following features: polished tools and trusted packages from platform providers, choice of free or paid support, choice of fast-moving releases or LTS, possibility to customise the images.
+The idea originates from distroless concept introduced in 2017 by Google.
+On top of that, it brings the following features: polished tools and trusted packages from platform providers, choice of free or paid support, choice of fast-moving releases or LTS, possibility to customize the images.

 ![Standard vs Chiseled .NET Images](/images/standardvsChiseledDotNETimages.png)

-To take advantage of those new images, in .NET 6 and 7 for Arm64 and x64, you need to use one of the three layers of Chiseled Ubuntu container images
+To take advantage of those new images, in .NET 6 and 7 for Arm64 and x64, you need to use one of the three layers of Chiseled Ubuntu container images.

 * mcr.microsoft.com/dotnet/nightly/runtime-deps:6.0-jammy-chiseled
 * mcr.microsoft.com/dotnet/nightly/runtime:6.0-jammy-chiseled
 * mcr.microsoft.com/dotnet/nightly/aspnet:6.0-jammy-chiseled

 {% alert info %}
-Today, this is still in preview, this is why images are served from the nightly repository.
-The final images will be available before end of this year.
+Today this is still in preview, and images are served from the nightly repository.
+Final images will be available before end of this year.
 {% endalert %}

 # Built-in container support in the .NET 7 SDK

-For long time, you could use Dockerfile to bundle your .NET application in a container.
-You had to create a Dockerfile, install the .NET SDK, restore the packages, build the application, copy the output in the container.
-It implied quite some steps and it was not easy to do it right.
+You can use Dockerfile to bundle your .NET application in a container.
+You create a Dockerfile, install the .NET SDK, restore the packages, build the application, and copy the output in the container.
+It implies quite some steps and is not easy to do right.

 Today, .NET 7 SDK supports **container images** as a new output type through a simple **dotnet publish**.
-This was already the case on other platform Ko for Go, Jib for Java, and even in .NET with projects like konet.
+This was already the case on other platforms Ko for Go, Jib for Java, and even in .NET with projects like konet.

-This requires only to add on nuget package reference to the project file:
+It requires only adding one NuGet package reference to the project file:

 ```xml
 <PackageReference Include="Microsoft.NET.Build.Containers" Version="0.2.7"/>
 ```

 {% alert info %}
-In the future, you will not even need to add this nuget package reference, as it will be part of the SDK.
+In the future it will be part of the SDK, so you will not need to add this NuGet package reference.
 {% endalert %}

 {% alert info %}